 Donald Woodbury is the Acting Director for the Chemical and Biological Defense Division within the Department of Homeland Security Science and Technology Directorate.

 The Chemical and Biological Defense Division provides a comprehensive understanding and analyses of chemical and biological threats, develops pre-event assessment, discovery, and interdiction capabilities as well as capabilities for warning, notification, and analysis of incidents.
 The division optimizes recovery technology and processes, enhances the capability to inform attribution of attacks, and develops medical countermeasures against foreign animal diseases.

 Organization and Project Highlights

-The Chemical and Biological Defense Division (CBD) actively coordinates with interagency partners to maximize resources and minimize duplication.
-CBD carries out its activities through three technical branches:
+The Chemical and Biological Defense Division (CBD) carries out its activities through three technical areas of focus:

 - Agricultural Defense